agentdatashuttle/typescript-sdk/README.md

 ## Overview

 Agent Data Shuttle (ADS) is a framework for connecting event sources (publishers) and AI agents (subscribers) across platforms and languages.

 This SDK lets you build Node.js/TypeScript publishers and subscribers that can interoperate with Python SDKs and Publishers/Subscribers built with n8n.

-- **Publishers** send events (e.g., file uploads, system alerts, support tickets raised, CRM events, etc...).
+- **Publishers** send events (e.g., file uploads, system alerts, support tickets raised, CRM events, payment processor events, etc...).
 - **Subscribers** (AI agents or workflows) receive and react to those events to take appropriate measures like humans would.

 All combinations are possible: